 It may involve a caretaker kicking, biting, slapping, or punching a nursing home resident.
 Physical abuse could also involve the unnecessary use of physical or chemical restraints.

 Any form of nonconsensual sexual contact is sexual abuse.
 There have been countless allegations of sexual abuse within nursing homes.
 Abusers often prey on those who lack the mental capacity to give consent or the physical capacity to resist an assaulter.
 Some nursing home residents are not lucid enough to report an attack or understand what has happened to them.

 It is possible to abuse a nursing home resident without ever leaving a mark on his or her body.
 Emotional abuse occurs when a person’s words or actions cause a nursing home resident to experience fear, angst, or shame.
 Emotional abuse could involve threats, harassment, or isolation, among other things.

 Neglect is the failure to provide for a resident’s basic needs.
 Neglect commonly occurs in a nursing home when the caretakers are overwhelmed or poorly trained.
 Many times facilities are understaffed, and staff members cannot provide

 How Do I Report Nursing Home Abuse?

-Nursing home abuse could result in civil, criminal, and administrative consequences.
+Nursing home abuse may result in civil, criminal and administrative consequences.
 For that reason, there could be multiple paths for you to report nursing home abuse.
 The specific method of reporting nursing home abuse will vary from one state to another, as different jurisdictions have different regulatory authorities.

-In general, the options for reporting nursing home abuse include doing the following:
+In general, the options for reporting nursing home abuse include the following:

 Contact State Regulators

-Every state has some form of adult protective services division.
-While each state is different, these regulators could take action against the nursing home that allowed the abuse to occur.
+Every state has some form of adult protective services.
+While each state is different, these regulators may be able to take action against the nursing home that allowed the abuse to occur.
 Some states also keep records of abuse allegations against nurses and caretakers.